7 Best Short-Term Investments for Growing Your Money

 Keep in mind that with peer-to-peer lending, your money is tied up for three to five years.
 If you need access to your funds sooner than that, then take a look at the other items on this list.

 Say you have a $3,000 balance on a credit card with a 20% APR.
-You could save around $600 in one month’s interest by paying off the balance.
+You could save around $600 in one year’s interest by paying off the balance.
 That’s equal to a 20% return on your investment, not to mention the years of future payments wiped clean.

 If you’re concerned about the idea of parting with so much cash all at once, then consider transferring your high-interest debt to a 0% APR credit card and paying it off before the introductory interest period ends.